FusionAuth/fusionauth-site/_drafts/2019-02-19-easy-integration-fusionauth-nodejs.md

 }));
 ```

 Note the `secret` field.
 This is used to verify the JSON Web Token (JWT).
 We will talk a little more about that when we look at the console output for the `/login handler`.
 If we were to implement JWT, we would use a real secret.
-The secret can be defined either in your Application configuration or the System-wide settings.
-By default, when you create a new application, no secret is defined and the system-wide configuration is used which is defined in the **Settings -> System** panel, as illustrate here:
+The secret can be defined either in your Application configuration or the system-wide settings.
+By default, when you create a new application, no secret is defined and the system-wide configuration is used which is defined in the **Settings -> System** panel, as shown here.

 {% include _image.html src="/assets/img/blogs/system-jwt-settings.png" alt="System Settings" class="full" figure=false %}

-We then define the four endpoints this server will respond to: `/`, `/logout`, `/login`, and `/profile`, along with the code that executes (the "handler") for each endpoint..
+We then define the four endpoints this server will respond to: `/`, `/logout`, `/login`, and `/profile`, along with the code that executes (the "handler") for each endpoint.

-+ The root endpoint, `/` simply responds with **Hello World!**.
++ The root endpoint, `/` responds with **Hello World!**.

 + `/logout` simply destroys the session.

 + `/login` first checks to see if we already have a user associated with the session.
 If no user is on the session, it pulls the values of `user` and `password` from the `query` object on the Express `req` object.
-It then calls `client.login(obj)` with an object containing the `loginId`, `password`, and `applicationId`. `client.login()` returns a Promise object.
+It then calls `client.login(obj)` with an object containing the `loginId`, `password`, and `applicationId`. `client.login()` and returns a Promise object.
 We can chain that Promise using `.then()` upon success, and catch any exceptions using the `.catch()`.

-The final route is `/profile`.
++ The final route is `/profile`.
 This route handler simply checks to see if we have a user object.
 If not, we respond with `Login required`.
 If we have a user, we just respond with `Profile`.
-In a real world application, we would grab some profile information associated with this user from some database, fill out a template, and return HTML to the browser.
+In a real world application, we would grab some profile information associated with this user from the database, fill out a template, and return HTML to the browser.

-Now, simply run the application:
+Now, simply run the application.

 ```
 node index.js